Pilibhit: Geography

 Pilibhit lies between the parallels of 28°64' and 29°53' north latitude and the meridians of 79°57' and 81°37' east longitude covering an area of 68.76 km2.
-The north side of Pilibhit is bordered by Udham Singh Nagar of Uttarakhand state and by the territory of Nepal.
+The north side of Pilibhit is bordered by Udham Singh Nagar district of Uttarakhand state and by the territory of Nepal.
 Shahjahanpur lies on the south side Pilibhit.
 The east of Pilibhit is flanked for a short distance by Lakhimpur Kheri and the remaining distance is swathed by the Shahjahanpur.
 The western limit touches the limits of Bareilly.

 According to the Central Statistical Organisation, the district Pilibhit had an area of 3504 km2 on 1 September 2007, occupying 46th position in the state and the total area of the Pilibhit city is 68.76 km2.
-Pilibhit city, with 2365.11 people per square kilometer, is more densely populated than the rest of the district, which has 469.51 people per km2.
+Pilibhit city, with 2365.11 people per square kilometre, is more densely populated than the rest of the district, which has 469.51 people per km2.